MobileChromeApps/mobile-chrome-apps/docs/Publish.md

 5. Find your signed .apk(s) at `platforms/android/out/*-release.apk`.

 6. Upload your signed application to the [Google Play developer console](https://play.google.com/apps/publish).
+   * Use `advanced mode` to publish multiple APKs, as described by the [Multiple APKs docs](http://developer.android.com/google/play/publishing/multiple-apks.html).

 ### Publish to the iOS App Store